Iterix-US/LightRail.DotNet/Documentation/SerilogBuilder.md

 # SerilogBuilder

-Provides a fluent API for configuring and building a Serilog-based logger using the LightRail.DotNet framework.
+Provides a fluent API for configuring and building a Serilog-based logger using the SeroGlint.DotNet framework.

 **Note**: This class is designed to be used through the [LoggerFactoryBuilder](LoggerFactoryBuilder.md) class.
 Feel free to use this class, but the fluent syntax of the LoggerFactoryBuilder allows for easier switching between providers.